educob/Getting-and-Cleaning-Data-Project/README.md

  Once executed, the resulting dataset will be called tidy_data_set.txt.txt It contains one row for each subject/activity pair and columns for subject, activity, and each feature that is a mean or  standard deviation of the original dataset.

+# CodeBook.md

+The code book describes the variables, the data, and any transformations or work performed to clean up the data

 # Data References
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012 activityrecognition@smartlab.ws